PierreDesbruns/password_manager/README.md

 ## Usage
 Run `password_manager.exe`.
 An authentication window pops up and asks for master password (default is *1234*).

-A correct master password gives access to the main window containing all entries in a table: first column for entry names; second for usernames; third for passwords.
+A correct master password gives access to the main window containing all entries in a table: first column for entry names; second for usernames; third for passwords; fourth for editing entry; fifth for re-generating password; sixth for deleting entry.

 Double-click on username or password to copy it to clipboard.
 Entry names can be searched in top search bar.

 A colored circle next to entry name gives indication on password generation date: green for \< 3 months; orange for \< 6 months; red for \> 6 months.

+Click on add button to add an entry with desired entry name and user name.
+An unpredictable password is then generated from desired length and character types.

+Click on re-generate icon to reset password of selected entry with dedired length and character types.

+Click on delete icon and confirm to delete the desired entry.

 Click on edit icon to enter edit mode.
 Entry name and user name cells of the selected row should be colored in blue.
 Edit mode enables modification of entry and user names of an entry by double-clicking on them.
 In this mode, search bar and add/delete/re-generate buttons cannot be used.
 Also, several entries cannot be edited simultaneously.
 To confirm modifications, click on validate icon.

-Click on re-generate icon to reset password of selected entry with dedired length and character types.

 Application can be closed by simply hitting close button.
 Entries are saved whenever they are updated.